Geraldo Perdomo Player Props: Diamondbacks vs. Giants

 Geraldo Perdomo At The Plate

-- Perdomo has 14 doubles, a triple, five home runs and 31 walks while hitting .294.
+- Perdomo is hitting .297 with 14 doubles, a triple, five home runs and 31 walks.

+- Perdomo enters this game on a four-game hitting streak.
+In his last games, he's hitting .273.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.